UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Statistical Properties

-To achieve a user-specific coverage level $\alpha > 0$, we shrink our $100\%$ prediction interval by a factor of $\hat \lambda_{\alpha}$ as outlined in Algorithms \ref{algo:main_algo} and \ref{algo:main_algo_twostep}.
-For the purpose of theoretical analysis, we split $n$ data into two parts: (1) $\cD_1$: $n_1$ samples that is used to obtain the $100\%$ prediction interval; (2) $\cD_2$: $n_2=n-n_1$ samples that is used to learn the shrink level $\hat \lambda_{\alpha}$.
-More specifically, we first obtain the estimators $\hat m$ and $\hat f$ based on $n_1$ samples via either one-step or two-step estimation and construct the $100\%$ prediction interval as in \eqref{eq:PI_hat} or \eqref{eq:PI_hat_extended} depending on the complexity of the underlying function classes.
-We then select a subset of $\cD_2$ which lies inside the estimated $100\%$ prediction interval, i.e.
+To achieve a user-specific coverage level $\alpha > 0$, we re-scale $\hat f_\pre$ by a factor of $\hat \lambda(\alpha)$ as outlined in Algorithms \ref{algo:main_algo} and \ref{algo:main_algo_twostep}.
+For the purpose of theoretical analysis, we split $n$ data into two parts: (1) $\cD_1$: $n_1$ samples that are used to obtain the initial estimator $\hat f_\pre$ and $\hat m$; (2) $\cD_2$: $n_2=n-n_1$ samples that are used to learn the shrink level $\hat \lambda(\alpha)$.
+More specifically, we first use $\cD_1$ to run Step 1 of Algorithm \ref{algo:main_algo} or Step 1 and Step 2 of Algorithm \ref{algo:main_algo_twostep}.
+We then \emph{remove some outliers} from $\cD_2$, in the sense we further select a subset $\cI \subseteq \cD_2$ defined as: